How to Use Olive Oil for Weight LossReading time: 10 min

-Supposedly gifted to the people of Athens by Athena, the olive and olive oil has held an almost revered position in the homes and kitchens of Greece and neighboring countries for millennia.
+Supposedly gifted to the people of Athens by Athena, the olive and olive oil have held an almost revered position in the homes and kitchens of Greece and neighboring countries for millennia.

-You read that right, an oil for weight loss!
-It sounds pretty incredible but studies suggest that regular consumption of olive oil benefits your waist as well as your well-being.
+It sounds pretty incredible, but studies suggest regular olive oil benefits your waist and wellness.

 What is Olive Oil?

-This potent oil has been used since early times, however, the popularity of olive oil has skyrocketed in the last few decades as people have become aware of the dangers of traditional animal fats like butter and lard, and the negative health effects of coconut oil and margarine.
+This potent oil has been used since early times; however, the popularity of olive oil has skyrocketed in the last few decades as people have become aware of the dangers of traditional animal fats like butter and lard and the adverse health effects of coconut oil and margarine.

-As opposed to the dangerous saturated fats these foods contain, olive oil contains mainly monounsaturated fatty acids – namely oleic acid (55- 80%) and linoleic acid (~10%) which are considered the most unsaturated fats of any natural oils.
+As opposed to the dangerous saturated fats these foods contain, olive oil contains mainly monounsaturated fats – namely oleic acid (55- 80%) and linoleic acid (~10%), considered the most unsaturated fats of any natural oils.

 This fat composition has resulted in an impressive nutritional profile.
 Let’s have a quick look: